 So, if you're looking for a subtle autosuggest experience for your users, Google will not provide that for you.

-The SmartyStreets autocomplete API also suggests addresses for users as they are typing.
-So what are the main differences between the Google autocomplete API and the SmartyStreets API?
+The SmartyStreets US Autocomplete API also suggests addresses for users as they are typing.
+So what are the main differences between the Google autocomplete API and the SmartyStreets US Autocomplete API?

-So, if you're wanting a better UX for your users, you might want to give SmartyStreets free Autocomplete API a try.
+So, if you're wanting a better UX for your customers or data entry employees, you might want to give SmartyStreets US Autocomplete API a try.

-Geolocation is the the process of identifying the real-world geographic coordinates of a specifc location.
-Therefore, a Geolocation API would allow its users to programmatically identify the geocodes of a specific location, depending upon the input it receives.
+Geocoding (not to be confused with reverse geocoding) is the process of identifying the real-world geographic coordinates of a specific location.
+Therefore, a Geocoding API would allow its users to programmatically identify the geocodes of a specific location, depending upon the input it receives.